 The book claims Maggie killed a man.
 Maggie shot a man, but Mr. Burns is still alive.

 Marge's sister Patty is gay, not Selma as stated in the book.

-There's an alternative ending to the first Road Runner cartoon that the Latin American press is correcaminos raving about, claiming that the ending was funded by a Japanese millionare who was tired of the Coyote always being the Butt Monkey.
-The framerate is obviously a drop from the real footage, the animation is basically a cut-and-paste of the Road Runner and Coyote's poses rearranged and assembled, and there's gratuitous use of O Fortuna.
+There's an alternative ending to the first Road Runner cartoon that the Latin American press is raving about, claiming that the ending was funded by a Japanese millionaire who was tired of the Coyote always being the Butt Monkey.
+The frame rate is obviously a drop from the real footage, the animation is basically a cut-and-paste of the Road Runner and Coyote's poses rearranged and assembled, and there's gratuitous use of O Fortuna.
 But the kicker has to be the Coyote holding up a sign with the name of the new ending's creator on it for absolutely no reason.
 How the news media have not picked up on these is inexplicable.

 Translation of a Swedish TV-guide's blurb about Danny Phantom: "In the past Danny was a shy child who was hardly noticed.
 But suddenly one afternoon, when Danny unfortunately burned down his parents' lab, he became a super hero."
 Er, at least they got the name right?